 Chapter 5: The Seeds of War and Dissent

-Duo Maxwell (a former street rat who grew up on the streets of the L2 Colony Cluster) often referred to as Zero-Two by the scientist that built his suit and pilot of the Gundam Mobile Suit designated as Deathscythe, entered Earth's atmosphere without any interference about the same time Heero Yuy was engaging in an aerial battle with two Alliance Aries Suits and a Leo piloted by OZ operatives.
+Duo Maxwell (a former street rat who grew up on the streets of the L2 Colony Cluster) often referred to as Zero-Two by the scientist that built his suit and pilot of the Gundam Mobile Suit designated as Deathscythe, entered Earth's atmosphere without any interference about the same time Heero Yuy was engaging in an aerial battle with two Alliance Aries Suits and one Leo Suit (all three piloted by OZ operatives).
 Running into no resistance, Duo quickly met up with his contact and set up his cover as a salvage technician on a private ship owned by a man known only as Howard.

 After making certain his Gundam suffered no damage upon his entry into Earth's atmosphere, Duo accepted his first mission; destroy a mobile suit factory based in central North America.
 While Duo was cutting down the enemy's mobile suit collection in the States, Howard picked up rumors that another Gundam had been shot down over the southern pacific somewhere off the southern coast of Japan.
 Duo had barely finished his first mission when he was given his second; recover and salvage the downed Gundam Suit before the Alliance or OZ could capture the suit.